Senior DevOps Engineer Interview Questions for Production Systems

 How it works:

-- Scheduler assigns pods to nodes
+- The scheduler assigns pending pods to nodes.

-- kubelet on node creates containers
+- The kubelet on each node creates containers through the runtime and reports status.

 Rarity: Very Common